 - If you’re a woman with wide feet, try on men’s or boys’ shoes.
 Men’s styles tend to be cut larger through the heel and ball of the foot.

 - Your heel should fit snugly in each shoe.
 Walk around the store and make sure your heels don’t slip as you walk.

 - Always walk around in a pair of walking shoes before making a purchase.
 The shoes you select should be comfortable immediately and not require any “breaking in.”

 - When you’re shopping for new walking shoes, pay attention to fit, form, and function.
 Also, keep in mind that new technologies promoted by shoe companies are not nearly as important as finding a comfortable shoe that fits properly.

-When it comes to your walking shoes you want to make sure that you have a comfortable and supportive pair that won’t lead to excessive strain or damage to your feet.
-Your foot care is an important factor to your overall health so you want to ensure that you are treating your feet right.
+When it comes to your walking shoes you want to make sure that you find a comfortable and supportive pair that won’t lead to excessive strain or damage to your feet.
+Your foot care is an important factor in your overall health so you want to ensure that you are treating your feet right.